LuiseFreese/mermaid/docs/RELATIONSHIP_TYPES.md

 ## Benefits of This Approach

-- **Predictable results**: Always creates successfully without relationship conflicts
+- **Predictable results**: Always creates successfully without relationship conflicts using standard Dataverse lookup types
 - **Flexible starting point**: Can be enhanced manually based on business needs
-- **Clear expectations**: Users know exactly what type of relationships will be created
+- **Clear expectations**: Users know exactly what type of relationships will be created (standard lookup relationships)
 - **Fast iteration**: No need to debug complex relationship hierarchies in ERD
+- **Dataverse native**: Uses built-in Dataverse lookup relationship behavior for reliable results